mets-editions/public-production-documentation/README.md

 # public-production-documentation
 This repository contains all workflow documentation followed by METS staff.
 There are three major strands of workflow: Print Production, InDesign Production, and Digital Production.
+These documents are updated as needed.

 - All files starting with "Print-" are part of the Print Production workflow.
 We follow this workflow to create the print edition published by Medieval Institute Publications.
 Current versions: 10/31/2024